lbnl-science-it/scienceit-docs/docs/hpc/software/languages/python.md

 !!! note "Using a conda environment"

-    TODO: Simple description and link to more details of using a conda environment
+    TODO: Simple description and link to more details for using a conda environment